Public Affairs UNIT

-This Unit produces the publication Beyond the Call which is dedicated to recognizing and celebrating the achievements of Vancouver Police Department officers and civilians who routinely go Beyond the Call of duty.
-It is available to the public, as well as employees, both in hardcopy and on the Internet.
+This Unit produces the publication Beyond the Call, which is dedicated to recognizing and celebrating the achievements of Vancouver Police Department officers and civilians who routinely go Beyond the Call of duty.

-In 2004, the Department took the unprecedented step of publishing our Annual Report in The Vancouver Sun, which was also produced by the Community & Public Affairs Section, along with input from other sections of the Department.
-We have continued to do so every year since.
+The VPD Annual Report is also produced by the Public Affairs Unit, along with input from other sections of the Department.

 In December 2005, the VPD launched an innovative crime prevention program called "Are You Helping Thieves?".
 This multimedia campaign, involving TV, radio, print, brochures, as well as bus shelters and Skytrain posters, produced media exposure worth more than a half a million dollars, all of it donated by partners interested in crime prevention.
 This Section was and continues to be the driving force behind the campaign.

 The Section has also been the driver behind two other major public awareness campaigns.
 In 2008, a campaign called "If You Leave it, Thieves Won't" was launched to battle theft from auto.
 The Section played a major role in producing a campaign for a highly successful provincial-wide gun amnesty.